 The Ministry of National Security through the Department of Correctional Services (DCS), Stand Up for Jamaica and the University of the Commonwealth Caribbean (UCC) today signed a Memorandum of Understanding (MOU), to provide full-tuition scholarships to four inmates and one correctional officer from the St. Catherine Adult Correctional Centre.

-The UCC has agreed to provide the two-year scholarships for an online Associate of Science Degree in Business Administration, each valued at J$600,000 for the period.
+The UCC has agreed to provide the two-year scholarships for an online Associate of Science Degree in Business Administration, each valued at J$600,000 paid for by Stand Up For Jamaica.
 The pilot project commences this month and is expected to expand to other correctional facilities.

 Minister of State in the Ministry, the Hon.
 Rudyard Spencer, lauded the initiative as a substantial addition to the rehabilitation programme.
 “I wish to congratulate those who were identified to participate in such a life-changing opportunity.
 We’ve heard the cry of ex-offenders who face difficulties qualifying for employment opportunities because of education limitations.
-Therefore, we are increasing the marketability of inmates and officers by providing sustainable scholarships and grants, through worthwhile partnerships”, said Minister Spencer.
+Therefore, we are increasing the marketability of inmates and officers by providing sustainable scholarships and grants, through worthwhile partnerships.
+I must thank Stand Up for Jamaica for recognizing the need and providing this opportunity.”, said Minister Spencer.

 A selection committee, including education coordinators in the DCS, identified the five participants based on good behaviour, achievements in existing educational programmes, and their qualifications in the CSEC examinations.